This post contains some affiliate links from brands we trust that help us grow Clever Girl Finance! Please see our disclosures for more information.

 - Tax returns

-It's also important to keep these guidelines from the IRS in mind as it related to your tax returns (Guidelines pulled directly from IRS.gov):
+It's also important to keep these guidelines from the IRS in mind as it related to your tax returns:

 - Records of property sales e.g. investments and real estates

 - Paid medical bills (from the final payment of specified treatment)

 - Any documentation that you need for capital gains tax or to support deductions on your tax returns.

 Any active/open claims under former policies should be kept three years from the date the claim is resolved.

 Financial documents to keep at least a year are typically the more common occurring documents you may have and will be important must you dispute a transaction or prove payment or resolve.

 - Bill payment records

 - Bank statements

 Note: If any of these documents are a requirement for tax deductions, you will need to keep them longer - see above.